 - These are all my opinion.
 Lou Mongello constantly says that “every attraction is someones favorite.”
 While that is corny and seems a little silly, I think the sentiment is mostly true.
 I can’t account for other people’s memories in these rankings and will try (probably unsuccessfully) to take some of the nostalgia out of my views of these attractions.
 You’ll likely disagree with these rankings.
 Please let me know what you disagree with in the comments.

 Moving to Hollywood Studios means that this post will be much shorter than its predecessors.
 I’ve written plenty about Hollywood Studios being a park in disarray so there’s no need to rehash that here.
-By 2020 this post will be incredibly different.
-Unfortunately, for the next few years, the quantity of attractions that are ranked will be disappointing.
-The quality of the attractions isn’t disappointing, in fact there isn’t one bad attraction, there just simply needs to be about three times as many if not more.
+The quality of the attractions isn’t disappointing, in fact there isn’t one bad attraction, there just simply needs to be about three times as many.
 Let’s get to the rankings!

 8. Alien Swirling Saucers – Of all these attraction ranking posts, most have some pretty bad attractions in last place.
 Alien Swirling Saucers is not bad, it is actually very fun.
 The rest of the attractions on this list have a little more substance and are slightly more interesting than this one.
 Alien Swirling Saucers is for kids and does the job in that field, being a better than average flat ride.
 The queue is a little dry but has some fun props.
 While I wouldn’t wait here for more than half an hour, it’s an attraction that’s worth doing.